xuanzhiqiang/jsonschema-form-for-material-ui/README.md

 This package:

-* Updated packages
+- Updated packages
-* Not pre-bundled
+- Not pre-bundled
-* Better layout
+- Better layout
-* Will be supported and updated
+- Will be supported and updated

 I will be monitoring Mozilla's repo for changes: they plan on becoming ui-agnostic, and I will migrate this project into a wrapper of that one when that happens (which will be a major version bump)

+_Update_: Mozilla is doing something similar: See https://github.com/mozilla-services/react-jsonschema-form/issues/1222 for details

 # Installation

 ```
 npm install --save jsonschema-form-for-material-ui
 ```